browser-bug/margot_project/README.md

 $ make
 $ make install
 ~~~
-In order to build the framework it is required gcc > 4.8.1.
+The mARGOt autotuning framework is written in C++11.
+However, it requires the Paho MQTT C client to enable the online learning of the application knowledge.
+The mARGOt heel libraries and executables requires C++17 for the std::filesystem features, and boost::program_options.
+We recommend the user to provide these libraries.
+However, we provide some scripts that automatize the building of OpenSSL and MQTT.
-The framework itself is complaint to the C++11 standard, making it generic; however, several monitors parse the /proc metafiles, assuming a unix-like environment
+The framework itself is platform-agnostic.
+However, several monitors parse the /proc metafiles, assuming a unix-like environment.

+NOTE: if no install prefix is specified, we set the default value to the current directory.

 #### Building option